Theme: Looking Back, Looking Forward

 This year’s workshop will have the theme, “Looking Back, Looking Forward”, keeping with the overall conference theme of “A Vision for the Future”.
 The workshop will consist of two panels and opportunities for group networking and interaction.

-The second panel, Tenured and Untethered: Finding Opportunities for Mid-Career Growth, is a discussion of different types of academic pathways that associate professors may pursue.
+The first panel, Tenured and Untethered: Finding Opportunities for Mid-Career Growth, is a discussion of different types of academic pathways that associate professors may pursue.
 We have panelists with a range of experiences, such as serving as program directors, department chairs, AIS Council members, and research center directors.
 This discussion will enable participants to consider the various pathways available as they consider this mid-stage of their career.
 Panelists for this session include: Rob Crossler, Sherae Daniel, Adriane Randolph, and Ryan Wright.